A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: Simulation studies

-Figure \ref{fig:heatmap_eta} displays a heat map of the true log ratios, $\eta_{iu}$, for the $C=8$ true clusters of this dataset.
-The taxa are not shown in this figure.
-Due to special structure (\ref{eq:sim_X}), we can call the true differential statuses of the non-reference clusters by a visual comparison of the color patterns of the two groups in Figure \ref{fig:heatmap_eta}.
-As indicated by the horizontal axis labels of Figure~\ref{fig:heatmap_eta}, clusters $6$ and $7$ are non-DA ($h_u=1$) because the patterns are identical for adults and children.
-The remaining non-reference clusters are DA ($h_u=2$).
+Figure \ref{fig:heatmap_eta} displays a heat map of the true log ratios, $\zeta_{iu}$, for the $H=22$ true clusters of a randomly chosen dataset.
+The $p=1,000$ taxa are not shown in the figure.
+Due to special structure (\ref{eq:sim_X}), motif elements (\ref{eq:qstar}), and relatively small $\sigma^2_{\zeta}$ in (\ref{eq:zeta}), we can accurately call the true differential statuses of the non-reference clusters by a visual comparison of the color patterns of the two groups in Figure \ref{fig:heatmap_eta}.
+Specifically, for $u=1,\ldots,H$, the $u$th cluster, represented by the $u$th column in Figure \ref{fig:heatmap_eta}, is non-DA if the color patterns in the upper and lower column halves are identical, in which case the column label is ``$u\_1$''; otherwise, the cluster is DA and its column label is ``$u\_2$''.
+For example, clusters $1$ and $2$ are non-DA ($h_1=h_2=1$) because the patterns are identical for adults and children.
+Cluster $3$ is DA ($h_3=2$).

-Disregarding knowledge of the generation mechanism and its true parameter values, the Section~\ref{S:inference} procedure was applied to analyze each artificial dataset and make posterior inferences using the ZIBNP model.
-Applying the Section \ref{S:posterior DA taxa} strategy, we post-processed the MCMC sample to estimate the DA posterior probabilities, $P\bigl[\tilde{h}_j=2\mid \boldsymbol{Z}\bigr]$.
-Varying the posterior probability thresholds for calling the DA taxa, we compared $\hat{\mathscr{D}}$, the DA taxa detected by ZIBNP using that posterior probability threshold, with the truth $\mathscr{D}$ to evaluate the sensitivities and specificities over the range of thresholds to produce the ROC curve for each dataset.
-Additionally, as described in Section \ref{S:posterior DA taxa}, assuming a nominal FDR of 5\%, we applied the Bayesian FDR procedure to call the DA taxa, and thereby, evaluated the achieved FDR and sensitivity of ZIBNP for each simulation study dataset.
+Disregarding knowledge of the generation mechanism, the Section~\ref{S:inference} procedure was applied to analyze each artificial dataset and make posterior inferences using the ZIBNP model.
+Applying the Section \ref{S:posterior DA taxa} strategy, we post-processed the MCMC sample to estimate the DA posterior probabilities, $P\bigl[\tilde{h}_j=2\mid \mathbf{Z}\bigr]$.
+Varying the posterior probability thresholds for calling the DA taxa, we compared $\hat{\mathscr{D}}$, the detected DA taxa using that threshold, with the true $\mathscr{D}$; see Step \ref{simulation_h}.
+The sensitivities and specificities over the range of thresholds were evaluated to produce the ROC curve for each dataset.
+Additionally, as described in Section \ref{S:posterior DA taxa}, assuming a nominal FDR of 5\%, we applied the Bayesian FDR procedure to call the DA taxa, and thereby, evaluated the FDR and sensitivity achieved by ZIBNP for each simulation dataset.